melmel27/comakery/README.md

 Once again, although this is not in the spirit of a cryptocurrency, it is available as a response to requirements that some regulators impose on blockchain security token projects.

-# Compatibility With Dividend Distribution and Staking Contracts
+# Compatible With Dividend Distribution and Staking Contracts

 Although this code does not implement dividend distribution or staking, it can be used with staking and dividend contracts.
 Contact noah@comakery.com for further details.